seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 38. **The journal is an instrument, and a record in it is immutable.** (1) The verdict is produced by EXECUTING the production script — functions are cut out of `index.html` and called by name (inv.
 21). **A second implementation of any rule, threshold or formula is banned in any language and any file.** (2) A file once written is never reopened — not to append an outcome, not to fix a typo; the outcome lives in a separate file joined by key, and a re-run that finds an existing file writes `dup` and exits zero.
 Immutability is physical, not promised, because a record that can be rewritten stops being evidence exactly when the result is unwelcome.
 (3) Next to the verdict lies what can explain it: the acting catalyst set and its hash, the script fingerprint and the commit.
 39. **Only a CONFIRMED catalyst may veto.** The registry is a freely editable file and a veto changes the verdict, so the right to close a side is granted by exactly `conf === 'confirmed'` — exact, case-sensitive; a missing field, `'CONFIRMED'` or any typo is NOT a confirmation, and every refusal errs safe.
 Confirmation requires a **primary source** (protocol, exchange, foundation) matched by host on a dot boundary against the PRIMARY allow-list; aggregators repeating each other are not a quorum, and the allow-list changes only through a TZ.
 An unconfirmed entry may annotate, and only its OWN side.
 Inv.
 31 is neither weakened nor strengthened by this.
 40. **An empty registry and an UNAVAILABLE registry are different states and must render differently.** A loader that did not get the file for any reason must leave the registry `{}`, raise `CAT_ERR` and put a banner on screen carrying the reason, while the board keeps working (inv.
 9).
 The journal is stricter: a day whose registry could not be read is not recorded AT ALL, with a non-zero exit, in every mode — a verdict without a known catalyst set is not explainable after the fact (inv.
 38(3)).
 41. **The declared venue is read BEFORE the degradation ladder.** `fut:true` is a DECLARATION (§3.14), not an observation, so a skip on such an asset is DECLARED coverage in any form it takes and never raises `hardSkip`.
 The reverse order already cost the `status` field: a mirror served a delisted row and a healthy system reported `partial` every day.
 The reason is still MEASURED in three distinct strings, and a live spot pair on a `fut:true` asset must reach `run.note` — a contradiction of the declaration may not pass quietly.
-The rule is wider than the journal: any future consumer of `tokens[]` asks the declaration, not the host.
+The rule is wider than the journal: any future consumer of `tokens[]` asks the declaration, not the host. **What the note cannot do is stay informative once the declaration stops implying an absent market:** two of the five declared assets were declared for the owner's own reason, so `run.note` may name them every run, and a line that fires daily is a label rather than an alarm.
+The invariant is unchanged — the note must still fire, and silence would be worse — but reading it as «something is wrong» is now the reader's error and is recorded as such in §10.
 42. **A bench must execute production with the SAME external input as production.** Three board benches ran the board with an empty `CATALYSTS` for eight days because the sandbox has no `XMLHttpRequest`: the loader failed silently and the benches reproduced a configuration that exists neither for the Boss nor on Pages.
 Therefore: the registry is read from the checkout by the SAME loader as production (inv.
 21), injection happens AFTER `vm.runInContext` (otherwise the production line `var CATALYSTS = {}` overwrites it), and a missing or corrupt file fails the bench NON-ZERO — there is no fallback to an empty registry.
 43. **A check count must be a count.** The number a bench prints as «checks» is used as proof of control volume and as the input to inv.
 22, so it must count comparisons, not be estimated as a product of unrelated quantities.
 The counter is incremented at the comparison site, the gate total is the sum of those counters, and any discrepancy is explained term by term.
 A quantity that is merely measured and printed — scenarios, rows, lists — is not a check.
 44. **A fetch may stand behind a product fact only if anyone can reproduce it; a session fetch cannot.** The earlier form of this invariant said external data is fetched on a runner and never in an implementation session, and gave reachability as the reason: an Executor session refused every market host at CONNECT. **That measurement no longer reproduces** — TZ-20 reached four hosts from the VPS and read 200 on all four — and a rule resting on a measurement falls with it (inv.
 52).
 What survives is a rule about STANDING, not about reach.
 A runner fetch is recorded, repeatable by anyone holding the repository, and its inputs are named in a workflow file; a session fetch is none of those, because the session ends, the market moves, and the only trace is a sentence in a report.
 Therefore: **forbidden in a session** — fetching an external FACT that enters the product (a price, a date, a figure, an event) as the standing behind it; such a stage is specified as a workflow step and nothing else, and a TZ asking for it in-session is blocked before it starts. **Permitted in a session** — measuring the session's OWN ENVIRONMENT (egress, tool availability, host reachability), because the artifact IS the measurement, the command is recorded beside its result, and re-running the command is the reproduction; this class produces no product fact.
 TZ-10 Stage B remains the cautionary case for the first class: the instrument was correct, complete, self-tested — and returned no number.
 TZ-20 is the case for the second: reachability was asserted from an old measurement and was wrong.